13th-Sammy/library-java/README.md

 - Adds scrollPane with logPanel to ViewLogs JPanel. <br>
 - Adds backButton to bottomPanel JPanel and adds that to ViewLogs JPanel. <br>
 backButton switches contentPane to menuPanel.

+Book.java :- <br>
+- Serves as the holder of all information regarding one book. <br>
+- Has attributes bookID, title, author, totalCopies, availCopies. <br>
+- Has parameterised constructor for bookID, title and author. <br>
+- Has getters for everything, and setters for totalCopies and availCopies.

+User.java :-
+- Serves as the holder of all information regarding one user. <br>
+- Has attributes uid, name, and a HashMap BooksBorrowed for <br>
+bookID and copies borrowed. <br>
+- Has parameterised constructor for uid and name. <br>
+- Has getters for name and uid.
+Has borrowBook(), returnBook() <br>
+and getBorrowedMap() regarding BooksBorrowed HashMap. <br>
+- borrowBook() adds id, count+noOfCopies to BooksBorrowed. <br>
+- returnBook() adds id, count-noOfCopies to BooksBorrowed and if count-noOfCopies <br>
+is == 0, it removes the entry. <br>
+- getBorrowedMap() to return a copy of the HashMap BooksBorrowed.

+Logger.java :-
+- Contains ArrayList of Strings - logs to store logs. <br>
+- Has a static object called instance and a getter for it - getInstance(). <br>
+- Has setter log() to add string to ArrayList logs. <br>
+- Has getLogs() which returns the ArrayList. <br>
+- Has clearLogs() which clears the ArrayList logs. <br>
+- Logger objects - which are the static instance are created in <br> Library.java and Menu.java using Logger.getInstance() - to log all the different <br>
+operations with object.log(string).